winstondo/RoV_ThrusterControlSystem/README.md

 - camera_server.py
 - config.ini

+One script file needs to be on the RPi for the camera to work
+ - camera_client.py

+Refer to ```camera.md``` for further instructions setting up the camera.

-The rest are test scripts for the various components.
+The rest are test scripts for the various components or deprecated scripts kept for testing.

 Instructions to prepare the RPi and the host computer are detailed below.

-The important script is the ```main_host.py``` so download that into your desired directory.
-Take note of the path of this directory.

 Open the windows power shell by right clicking the start menu.
 The CMD terminal can also work but the power shell is more powerful and easier to use.